-An exterior fiberglass door combines the appealing qualities of a wood door with resistance to the warping problems that can result from water seeping into wood.
+An exterior fiberglass door combines the appealing qualities of a wood door with resistance to the warping problems that can result from water seeping into the wood.
 Fiberglass exterior doors do need periodic maintenance to keep up their protective finishes.
 Following some basic cleaning tips will go a long way towards preserving the life of your door.

 Door Stain and Clear Coats

-Fiberglass doors are initially stained with oil based colored pigments that can range from light blonde to deep mahogany and are meant to give them the appearance of genuine wood.
+Fiberglass doors are initially stained with oil-based colored pigments that can range from light blonde to deep mahogany and are meant to give them the appearance of genuine wood.
 They are then sealed with a clear coat that is similar to the protective urethane coats used on wood.
 Once the gloss on the fiberglass has started to become dull, this is a good indication it is time for a new coat.

 While the difference from wood is that fiberglass will not lose its shape from wear and tear, its clear protective finish can eventually be worn away by direct sunlight, rain, wind, and other elements of nature.
 Some fiberglass door manufacturers offer a warranty on their door's clear coats for a certain amount of time, so it is advised to check if this is an option when purchasing.